awsdocs/aws-greengrass-developer-guide/doc_source/stream-manager-cli.md

 To complete this tutorial, you need:<a name="stream-manager-howto-prereqs"></a>
 + A Greengrass group and a Greengrass core \(v1\.10 or later\)\.
 For information about how to create a Greengrass group and core, see [Getting started with AWS IoT Greengrass](gg-gs.md)\.
 The Getting Started tutorial also includes steps for installing the AWS IoT Greengrass Core software\.
 **Note**  <a name="stream-manager-not-supported-openwrt"></a>
-Stream manager is not supported on OpenWrt distributions\.
+<a name="stream-manager-not-supported-openwrt-para"></a>Stream manager is not supported on OpenWrt distributions\.
 + The Java 8 runtime \(JDK 8\) installed on the core device\.<a name="install-java8-runtime-general"></a>
   + For Debian\-based distributions \(including Raspbian\) or Ubuntu\-based distributions, run the following command: